 [62]Identification

 [63]Identification of spider mites in the Mononychellus genus has traditionally been based on microscopic morphological characters.
 Adult female and male specimens must be mounted on slides and examined using a high-power microscope (e.g., ×400–1000).
-Morphological characters are best observed with a compound microscope using either differential interference contrast or phase contrast.
+Morphological characteristics are best observed with a compound microscope using either differential interference contrast or phase contrast.
 Features of the adult body are illustrated and labelled in Figures 3–8.
-Keys for the morphological identification of immature stages of Mononychellus are not available.
+Keys for the morphological species identification of immature stages of Mononychellus are not available.

 [64]Molecular methods can be used to identify all life stages of M. tanajoa.
 DNA sequencing of a barcoding fragment of the cytochrome c oxidase subunit I (COI) can support identification since sequences of M. tanajoa and of some closely related cassava Mononychellus species (M. caribbeanae, M. progresivus and M. mcgregori) are available in the GenBank public database (a National Center for Biotechnology Information database).
 In addition, a molecular method based on restriction fragment length polymorphism has been established to distinguish some tetranychid species associated with cassava, including M. tanajoa, M. caribbeanae, M. mcgregori and T. urticae (Ovalle et al., 2020).